April 24, 2019 | Andrew W. Mellon Auditorium | Washington, DC

 Dr. Lewis-Hall is Executive Vice President and Chief Medical Officer at Pfizer.
 Dr. Lewis-Hall serves as Pfizer’s chief medical officer and leads Pfizer Medical, the division responsible for the safe, effective and appropriate use of Pfizer medicines and vaccines around the world.

-Cofounder and CEO, Street Investors Exchange
+Communications Advisor, Street Investors Exchange

 Pamela McCauley, PhD

 Councilor, AWIS National Governing Board; Program Director, I-Corps Program National Science Foundation; and Professor, Department of Industrial Engineering and Management Systems, University of Central Florida

 Pamela McCauley, PhD, leads the Human Factors in Disaster Management Research Team and serves as director of the Ergonomics Laboratory at the University of Central Florida.
 Dr. McCauley was recently selected to be a Jefferson Science Fellow with the U.S. State Department.
 Her areas of research and expertise include: ergonomics, biomechanics, fuzzy set theory, and artificial intelligence research, particularly with applications to human factors.
 Dr. McCauley earned a Bachelor, Master, and Doctorate of Industrial Engineering from the University of Oklahoma.
 She has been an active AWIS member since 2015.

 Cynthia Patton, JD

 Senior Vice President and Chief Compliance Officer, Amgen